dmorris0/python_intro/Chapter_08_Conditional_Logic_and_Control_Flow.md

 ...     raise
 ...
 ```
 Here each `except` handles a separate error type.
-The final bare `except` handles all other types, and notice that it raises an exception with `raise`.
+The final bare `except` handles all other types, and notice that it subsequently raises an exception with `raise`.
 ```python
 >>> import sys
 >>> for arg in sys.argv[1:]: